-Due to high flows in the Murray-Darling System, substantial areas of forest and floodplain is being inundated for first time in many years, resulting in a lot of organic matter entering the river.
-Water of very poor quality continues to impact on the main channel of the River Murray downstream of the Barmah-Millewa and Koondrook-Perricoota forests.
-Water containing low dissolved oxygen, generally less than 1mg/L, is being received from numerous creeks and floodplains leading to fish deaths.
+Due to high flows in the Murray-Darling System, substantial forest and floodplain environments are being inundated for the first time in many years, resulting in a lot of organic matter entering the river.
+Water of very low dissolved oxygen continues to impact on the main channel of the River Murray downstream of the Barmah-Millewa and Koondrook-Perricoota forests.
+Water with very low dissolved oxygen, generally less than 1mg/L, is being received from numerous creeks and floodplains, leading to fish deaths.
+Over the past few weeks there have been a number of reports of cod deaths around the Mildura area and some of these fish may float downstream and into South Australia.
+A small number of dead fish have already been reported to SA Water and PIRSA.

-SA Water, along with interstate water authorities, is regularly monitoring water quality and this issue does not pose an immediate threat to South Australia due to the dilution effect of the Lower Darling River providing water with a higher dissolved oxygen concentration.
+SA Water and interstate water authorities are regularly monitoring water quality and this issue does not pose an immediate threat to the River Murray in South Australia.
+Inflows from the Lower Darling River into the River Murray upstream of South Australia contain higher levels of dissolved oxygen and therefore partially mitigate this risk.